sergree/awesome-visual-novels/README.md

 <img src="https://github.com/user-attachments/assets/2dc1b155-333c-4517-999d-26c367d932fc" width="450" alt="Visual Novels Diagram">
 <!-- markdownlint-enable MD033 -->

-> A [visual novel], often abbreviated as **VN**, is a form of digital semi-interactive fiction.
+> A [visual novel](https://en.wikipedia.org/wiki/Visual_novel), often abbreviated as **VN**, is a form of digital semi-interactive fiction.
 Visual novels are often associated with and used in the medium of video games, but are not always labeled as such themselves.
 They combine a textual narrative with static or animated illustrations and a varying degree of interactivity.

 ## Contents